4:00pm – 8:00pm / Limited Availability / Limit 2 pizzas per person

-Regina Pizza will be back in operation on Saturday, December 10 and Sunday, December 11 for a Holiday Fundraiser in support of Family Supportive Housing of San Jose.
-This will be a take-away event, although we do have limited seating available if you would like to dine-in (weather permitting).
+We’re opening this weekend on Saturday, February 18 for a fundraiser in support of local youth programs.
+This is a take-away event, although we do have limited seating available if you would like to dine-in (weather permitting).

 Jeff Bierach, Pizzaiolo Carol Bierach, Baker